 - For moderate snowfall, a scraper that also features a brush is a good idea, as these devices allow you to remove the top layer of snow.
 Next, chisel away at the ice coating the windows.

-- If your region sees huge volumes of snow, you might need a larger snow broom type of device that's big enough to push around snow that has piled up many inches atop your car.
+- If your region sees huge volumes of snow, you might need a larger snow broom type of device that's big enough to push off snow that has piled up atop your car.

 Another tool you can consider adding to your arsenal is de-icer.
-De-icer is sprayed on your windshield and wipers.
-It melts ice and frost on impact.
-It also prevents buildup of ice, sleet and snow.
+De-icer is sprayed on your windshield and wipers to melt ice and frost on impact.
+It also prevents buildup of ice, sleet, and snow.
 If you want to make scraping off your car a bit easier, this is a great thing to have.
-It can be purchased for about $10 at your local hardware store.
+It can be purchased for a nominal amount at your local hardware store.

 - Keep your electronics away from the cold as much as possible